NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 The `local-overlay` store can serve as a crucial tool to bridge these two modes of using Nix.
 The lower store can be however the artifacts were disseminated in the "hidden Nix" first phase of adoption, perhaps with a small tweak to expose the DB / daemon socket if it wasn't before.
-The upper store is new, but purely local, separate for each user that wants to use Nix, and completely not impacting any user that doesn't.
+The `local-overlay` store is new, but purely local, separate for each user that wants to use Nix, and completely not impacting any user that doesn't.

 By providing the `local-overlay` store, we are essentially completing a reusable step-by-step guide for Nix users to "Nixify their workplace" in a very conscientious and non-disruptive manner.

 # Detailed design
 [design]: #detailed-design

+## Basic principle

+`local-overlay` is a store representing the extension of a lower store with a collection of additional store objects.
+(We don't refer to the upper layer as an "upper store" because it is not self-contained
+--- it doesn't abide by the closure property because objects in the upper layer can refer to objects that are only in the lower layer.)

 ## Class hierarchy, configuration settings, and initialization